Lateral: Minimal Requirements and Disqualifiers

 You are not likely to be hired as a Portland Community Police Officer if:

-- Have body art above collarbone, except for reasonable cosmetic purposes.
+Body art above collar, except for reasonable cosmetic purposes, will be evaluated on a case by case basis.
 Body art includes, but not limited to, branding, scarifications and tattoos.

 According to State & Federal Law - You cannot be a police officer in Oregon if:

 You cannot obtain a valid driver's license in your state of residence.